All Episodes

 We have Donald Trump tonight also, and we're going to be live watching the results coming in from Paul Ryan's district.

-Um, so that's gonna be interesting.
+So that's going to be interesting.

-Why did you take money from all these countries that practice Sharia law and that force women tell women how to dress and don't allow women to drive and women can't vote in some circumstances, and women need four male eyewitnesses if they're raped.
+Why did you take money from all these countries that practice Sharia law and that force women, tell women how to dress and don't allow women to drive, and women can't vote in some circumstances, and women need four male eyewitnesses if they're raped.

 Really?